RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-decisions-and-human-tasks.md

-# Case Authoring - Decisions and Human Tasks
+# 8. Case Authoring - Decisions and Human Tasks

-You will learn in this section:
+Now, these are the tasks we will go through:

 1. How to further enhance your Case Model;
 2. Integrating Human Interaction with the Case Model;